isomerpages/moh-agewellsg/pages/Living Environment.md

 With our Friendly Streets initiative, we are also doing more to help seniors and the wider community commute more safely around their neighbourhoods, and encourage more active lifestyles.

-Friendly Streets will include more pedestrian crossings, wider and more accessible footpaths, traffic calming measures, and more frequent and longer Green Man activations
+Friendly Streets will include more pedestrian crossings, wider and more accessible footpaths, traffic calming measures, and more frequent and longer Green Man activations.

 ##### Community Care Apartments (CCAs) #####

 ![](/images/cca%20(2).jpg)

-We will also offer more senior-centric housing options for seniors to age independently in the community, by building more CCAs and releasing land for development of private assisted living facilities
+We will also offer more senior-centric housing options for seniors to age independently in the community, by building more CCAs and releasing land for development of private assisted living facilities.